meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 #### Wallet Client / Portfolio View

-As one can see from the sections above, a user's wallet serves a central role in the transfer workflows.
+As one can see from the description of the transfer workflows above, a user's wallet serves a central role in these workflows.
 The user is expected to configure their wallet client such that it can get real-time access to their asset holdings and in-progress transfers using the Ledger API of a validator node hosting the user's Daml parties.
 The wallet client can use this access to populate a portfolio view of all of the